Ready Room Operational Manual

 Scribe Notes

 Any inspection team user can generate a new Scribe Feed by clicking on the "New" button in the Scribe Notes panel at the bottom right-hand corner of the inspection board.
 The feed is automatically named “Notes for ,” but it can be renamed.
-The user’s persona does not have to be set to Scribe in order to enter scribe notes.
+The user’s persona does not have to be set to Scribe to enter scribe notes.

 Other users can view a scribe feed by clicking on the feed in the Scribe Notes panel at the bottom right-hand corner of the inspection board, which also shows each feed name, the current scribe (or “No one” if no one is currently working on the feed).
 If the feed selected is not currently being edited, it opens in a non-editable state with the button "Start Scribing" in the upper right-hand corner, and the user can click on it to start entering notes.
 If the feed selected is currently being edited by someone else, it opens in a non-editable state with the button "Take Over as Scribe" in the upper right-hand corner.
 After confirmation, the user can start entering notes, and the former scribe can no longer enter notes.
 This function would be used if the current scribe left the scribe notes without clicking "Done for Now."